-You should always consider the simplest solution first - the items detailed in this checklist are easy to fix and yet can cause what appears to be a serious problem:
+You should always consider the simplest solution first.
+The items detailed in this checklist are easy to fix and yet can cause what appears to be a serious problem:

-- Make sure you turn on all peripheral devices before you turn on the computer - this includes your printer and any other external device you are using. - Before you attach an external device you should first turn the computer off, then when you turn the computer back on again it will recognize the new device. - Make sure all optional accessories are configured properly in the computer's setup program and that all required driver software has been loaded (please refer to the documentation included with the optional accessories for further information on its installation and configuration).
+- Make sure that you turn on all peripheral devices before you turn on the computer - this includes your printer and any other external device you are using. - Before you attach an external device you should first turn off the computer, then when you turn the computer back on it recognizes the new device. - Make sure that all optional accessories are configured properly in the computer's setup program and that all required driver software has been loaded (refer to the documentation included with the optional accessories for further information on its installation and configuration).

-- Check all cables to ensure they are correctly and firmly attached to the computer loose cables can cause signal errors. - Inspect all connecting cables for loose wires and all connectors for loose pins. - Check that your disc media is correctly loaded
+- Check all cables to ensure that they are correctly and firmly attached to the computer - loose cables can cause signal errors. - Inspect all connecting cables for loose wires and all connectors for loose pins. - Check that your disc media is correctly loaded

-Always try to make detailed notes of your observations and keep them in a permanent error log - this will help you to describe your problems to TOSHIBA Support.
-In addition, if a problem recurs, the log you have made will help to identify the problem faster.
+Always try to make detailed notes of your observations and keep them in a permanent error log - this helps you to describe your problems to TOSHIBA Support.
+In addition, if a problem recurs, the log you have made helps to identify the problem faster.